Hamptons (estate agent): Acquisition by Countrywide

 In June 2010, Hamptons International's UK, European, Asian and Latin American businesses were acquired by Countrywide Plc, Emaar retained the Middle East and North African businesses.
 Earlier in 2010, Hamptons had launched a valuations business led by Nigel Macdonald.

 In January 2014, Hamptons acquired the north London and Home Counties estate agency Preston Bennett which specialised in high end properties as well as having planning, land and development services departments.
 This was followed in June with the purchase of Humphreys Skitt & Co, a firm founded in 1793, and the purchase of the letting business of Humberts in July of the same year.
 Further acquisitions over the coming years included the firm of John Curtis in Hertfordshire and Ikon in East London, both in March 2015, Greene & Co/Urban Spaces of North West London in May 2015 and Patterson Bowe of West London in March 2016.

 150th year anniversary

 In 2019 Hamptons International celebrated their 150th anniversary.

-In January 2021, Hamptons International unveiled a new look, forming part of a brand refresh.
-The design also incorporates a new master strapline: 'The Home Experts'.
-This underlines not just Hamptons' heritage, but the complete property service which ensures expert guidance every step of the way through a client's property journey.
-Still an international business with over 100,000 overseas listings in 29 locations Hamptons has become 'The Home Experts' and international will sit alongside other divisions including sales, lettings and new homes.
+In January 2021, Hamptons International unveiled a brand refresh and a new master strapline: 'The Home Experts'.
+With over 100,000 overseas listings in 29 locations, Hamptons’ international division sits alongside sales, lettings, and new homes.

 Following the brand refresh, in April 2021, Hamptons' parent company, Countrywide, was acquired by Connells Group, to create the UK's largest estate agency group.

 Operations

-The company has a UK network of over 90 offices and 7,000 affiliate partner offices across the globe.
+The company has a UK network of over 85 offices and a network of 40 trusted affiliate partners worldwide.